Coaching vs. Mentoring - Differences, Similarities

 On this page, let's try to deal with the following questions:

 1. What is coaching and what is mentoring?

 2. What is the difference between coaching and mentoring?

-3. What are the similarities between coaching and mentoring?
+3. What are the similarities between these two?

 4. When to use the help of a coach and when to use the help of a mentor?

 Here I will present definitions of leading organizations associating both professional coaches and mentors.
 I will also share my understanding of both methods resulting from many years of work as both a coach and a mentor.
 I will show the key differences between coaching and mentoring, adding to it a comparison with other methods of support and personal development, e.g. therapy or counseling, or training.

 As always, we will start with the definition of coaching and mentoring.
 We will quote the definitions given by two of the world's largest organizations associating professional coaches and mentors.

 We will also tell you where the words "coach" and "mentor" come from.
 We will also try to explain the essence of each of these roles as precisely as possible, and then we will focus on showing the differences between a Coach and a Mentor.